amccartney/amccartney.github.io/pages/resume.md

     [The Center for Investigative Reporting](https://www.revealnews.org/) *June 2015 - September 2015*

     Create web applications for the CIR Data Team and illustrate stories for Reveal, CIR’s weekly radio show.
-Projects include designing and coding the interface for The Lost & The Found, an application that allows users to try to find matches between missing persons reports and descriptions of unidentified bodies.
+Projects include designing and coding the interface for [The Lost & The Found](/news-apps/2017/09/12/lost-and-found.html), an application that allows users to try to find matches between missing persons reports and descriptions of unidentified bodies, and [The Wall](/news-apps/2017/08/12/the-wall.html), an interactive look at the current border security between the US and Mexico.

 +   **Editor - PBS NewsHour Extra**